 Treatment of SI joint sprains initially focuses on rest from activities that cause pain, such as running, lifting, or twisting.
 Other treatments also include:

-- Applying a cold compress to painful areas
+- Applying a cold compress to painful areas can help you get sacroiliac joint pain relief

 - Taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to relieve pain